F4217-Mehmet/gitlast-lesson/README.md

 # gitlast-lesson
-In this lesson i save git lesson notes.
+In this repo i save git lesson notes. added a new line in new branch